The first episode of the second half of the final season, aka Season 5B (During its original broadcast, there was an 11-month gap between 5A and 5B.)

 - Oh, Crap!: Walt has this moment when he finds the bug on his car and realizes that Hank knows his secrets.

 - Wham Episode: A BIG ONE.
-After five and a half seasons, Hank finally confronts Walt, having discovered that he was Heisenberg all along.
+After four and a half seasons, Hank finally confronts Walt, having discovered that he was Heisenberg all along.
 The episode ends with Hank declaring he'll do whatever it takes to put Walt behind bars.
 In response, Walt reveals that his cancer is back - but makes it very clear that he's not going to go down without a fight.

 - Wham Line: "If you don't know who I am, then maybe your best course would be to tread lightly".